NkxxkN/nkxxkn.github.io/_posts/2020-05-22-invitation-links-expiration-authentication-logic-flaw.md

 **You should make sure you forbid any new signup from ^john.doe+.*@domain\.com$ if john.doe@domain.com (and also john.doe+somethingelse@domain.com) was previously deactivated.**

 Note: [Email specifications](https://tools.ietf.org/html/rfc822) also allow for `(comment)me@nkix.xyz` or even `me@(comment)nkix.xyz`.
 But most systems will not allow for parenthesis in email address upon registration, making it impossible to leverage in the scenario described above.

+### General recommandations for mitigation

+Here are few advices that will help mitigate this vulnerability:
+ - Verify upon registration that the account who generated the invitation link was not disabled.
+ - Verify upon registration that the account who generated the invitation link does not have fewer privileges than the newly created account.
+ - Send an email to account owner when a new user signup.
+ - Ask for account owner approval before new sign up can access sensitive data.
+ - List pending users in the users list.
+That way, when admins delete employees accounts, they can visualy verify wether there are suspicious pending accounts.

 ### Reporting at scale